MimiMagusin/koa-movies/README.md

 # Set Up

-This is pure Reading at the moment, as you would have to set up a postgres account and change the link in the conneciton file.
+This is pure Reading at the moment, as you would have to set up a postgres account and change the link in the connection file.
 I might add a command later.